Jack runs into the Waldorf lobby and straight to me.

 Jack looks bereft.
-His head is telling him we’re to blame for losing Casper.
+His head is telling him we may to blame for losing Casper.

 “No, Jack.
 Listen to your heart.
 We now share him.
-It’s as if he loves us even more by leaving us.”
+He loves us even more by leaving us.”

 Jack laugh.
 “What if we had grown up but he stayed 15?”

 “We would have beaten him into submission.”

 “He would have loved that.”

 We fall asleep in each other’s arms, dreaming about abusing poor Casper.

 Michael comes in from the adjoining suite, waking me up gently.

 “It’s a real zoo out there.
 The press heard that something happened at Easter Mass.
 All the kooks and space cases are demanding to know what.”